slmhastings/Penny-Blog/src/pages/blog/2021-03-22-what-money-advice-would-you-give-your-younger-self-1.md

 \---

 Curious how real women made all the numbers work, while enjoying it all?
-We went through three IRL budgets [here](<real women real budgets blog>).
+We went through three IRL budgets [here](https://blog.penny-finance.com/blog/2021-03-22-real-women-real-budgets/).

 Loved this?
-Check out the [investing edition](<blog 20yoself investing>) of advice to your younger self.
+Check out the [investing edition](https://blog.penny-finance.com/blog/2021-03-22-what-money-advice-would-you-give-your-younger-self/) of advice to your younger self.

 What is your money advice?
 Share your story with us: [support@penny-finance.com](<>)

+Feeling inspired?
+Take our [free money maker quiz](penny-finance.com/quiz) to meet your money!